NoExitTV/whitelist/README.md

 ***

 ### Description

+The content of this repository is currently used on all dns-servers hosted by <a href="https://pi-dns.com">pi-dns.com</a>

 ***whitelist.txt***
-This file contain domains that are safe to whitelist i.e it does not contain any tracking or advertising sites.
+This file contain domains that are safe to whitelist or are needed in order to use different services such as twitch.tv and more.
 Adding this file fixes many problems like YouTube watch history, videos on news sites and so on...

 ### Installation and Usage

 ***For Pi-hole in Docker installations***
-- First, make sure to clone the repository into a location that is accessible by your Pi-hole Docker' container, i.e. do a `git clone https://github.com/Freekers/whitelist.git` in one of your volume mounts.
+- First, make sure to clone the repository into a location that is accessible by your Pi-hole Docker' container, i.e. do a `git clone https://github.com/NoExitTV/whitelist.git` in one of your volume mounts.
 - Next, make sure to make the script executable using `sudo chmod +x whitelist.sh`
 - Finally, setup a cronjob using `crontab -e` and add the following line:
 `0 0 * * * docker exec -d pihole '/opt/whitelist/scripts/whitelist.sh'`